argentsea/docfx/tutorials/Mapping/process.md

 * Ordinal values of -1 indicate that the column was not found, in which case the property will be ignored.
 * The Trace logging commands might be useful in determining the Mapper’s last operation before an unexpected failure.
 * In this example, the ShardId is obtained from the connection’s property.
-If the `MapToShardChild` attribute had specified a ShardId column, the code would instead be obtained a value from a database column.
+If the `MapToShardKey` attribute had specified a ShardId column, the code would instead be obtained a value from a database column.

 ```csharp